tarudev/Incremental-CLustering/README.md

 2) #pragma omp for: It instructs the compiler to distribute loop iterations within the team of threads that encounter the enclosed instructions.

+Above directives are used to provide for parallel computing which boost the performance of the code.

 To get a breifing of Parallel Computing: https://hpc.llnl.gov/training/tutorials/introduction-parallel-computing-tutorial

 Similar models are heavily used in spam filtering application, and broadly, for making sense of any unlabeled data.